 First: the relative sizes of the orbits are to scale, but not the disks representing the planets and the Sun!
-The Sun's diameter is about 100 times the Earth's diameter, and -- even more important -- the Earth--Sun distance is about 100 times the Sun's diameter!
+The Sun's diameter is about 100 times the Earth's diameter, and—even more important—the Earth to Sun distance is about 100 times the Sun's diameter!
 Try to imagine how this diagram should really appear.

-Detailed quantitative planetary information is available at, for example, this site .
+Detailed quantitative planetary information is available at, for example, Wikipedia.